Simon is a barrister specialising in commercial law and all aspects of commercial litigation and arbitration.

 Notable recent cases:

-- Simon is currently acting for insurance brokers in a £10m claim (in the Commercial Court) for professional negligence which concerns Bankers’ Blanket Bond insurance cover.
+- Simon acted for the insurance brokers, Marsh, in a £10m claim (in the Commercial Court) for professional negligence which concerned Bankers’ Blanket Bond insurance cover: Bank of London and the Middle East Plc v ACE European Group (2016).

 - From 2014 to 2016, Simon acted for insurers (in LCIA arbitration) in an energy and construction insurance claim for several hundred million dollars concerning a high-profile construction project in Latin America.